The 11 Best Things to Do in McConnells Mill State Park for a Day of Free Adventures

 The currents in this creek are not to be underestimated.

-If swimming in the area is on your list of things to do, be sure to head over to nearby Moraine State Park.
-The two parks are only separated by 5-6 miles or about 10-15 minutes by car.
+If swimming in the area is on your list of things to do, be sure to head over to nearby beaches at Moraine State Park.
+Moraine is only about 5-6 miles away, about 10-15 minutes by car.

 At Moraine, you will find two beaches covering 1,750 acres set aside for swimming on the large Lake Arthur.